 Symptoms appear gradually, without bothering too much.
 Body temperature rarely rises to 37 ° C, usually noted pain or discomfort in the crotch, behind the pubis, in the anus.
 During urination, there may be a slight discharge from the urethra.
 After some time there are problems with erection.
 This is due to the involvement in the inflammatory process of the nerves responsible for erectile function.
 The libido is decreased and the quality of spontaneous and/or adequate erections is impaired.

 Chronic prostatitis is one of the causes of premature ejaculation.
-There may be a change in the emotional colouring of the orgasm.
+There may be a change in the emotional coloring of the orgasm.
 The course of chronic prostatitis is wavy, it may worsen, then subside and not manifest itself in any way.
 Prostatitis is treated by a doctor-urologist.
 If you notice symptoms of prostatitis, you should visit a specialist as soon as possible.